LucasHahne/Power_Automate_Extension_-_Scopes_to_copy/README.md

 Hey there!
 Welcome to the Power Automate Browser Extension - Scopes to Copy – your friendly companion for building Power Automate flows faster and easier.
 This extension gives you instant access to ready-to-use action templates right from your browser toolbar.
 Just click, copy, and paste into your flows!

+**[Install from the Chrome Web Store](https://chromewebstore.google.com/detail/power-automate-extension/hfbdkblkbenbeeoccmbpmpgkakmckdmc)** – Get the extension for Chrome to use one-click copy, organized categories, and configurable panel/expression window expansion on make.powerautomate.com.

 (Only the new designer is supported for now)

 ## What's This All About?